Validating the CROCODILE model within the AGORA galaxy simulation framework: Simulation Setup

 \end{itemize}

-\section{Simulation Setup}
+\section{Simulation~Setup}

-We perform two categories of simulations, isolated disk galaxies and cosmological zoom-ins, each with a hierarchy of physical complexity designed to isolate the effects of specific numerical and physical modeling choices.
-All simulations employ the common AGORA initial conditions (Section~\ref{sec:methods}) and shared physics modules (Section~\ref{sec:commonphys}), with differences arising from the gravity solvers (Section~\ref{sec:grav}), hydrodynamic schemes (Section~\ref{sec:sph}), and feedback implementations (Section~\ref{sec:feedback}) detailed in the previous section.
+We perform two categories of simulations, namely, isolated disk galaxies and cosmological zoom-ins, each with a hierarchy of physical complexity designed to isolate the effects of specific numerical and physical modeling choices.
+All simulations employ the common AGORA initial conditions (Section~\ref{sec:methods}) and shared physics modules (Section~\ref{sec:commonphys}), with~differences arising from the gravity solvers (Section~\ref{sec:grav}), hydrodynamic schemes (Section~\ref{sec:sph}), and~feedback implementations (Section~\ref{sec:feedback}) detailed in the previous~section.

-\subsection{Isolated Galaxy Simulations}
+\subsection{Isolated Galaxy~Simulations}

 Isolated galaxy simulations provide an idealized testbed for code validation and physics exploration.
-Their computational efficiency (hours rather than days or weeks) enables rapid iteration and parameter studies.
-While their simplified environment, a single rotating disk free from cosmological accretion and mergers, facilitates clean attribution of results to specific model or parameter choices.
+Their computational efficiency (hours rather than days or weeks) enables rapid iteration and parameter studies, while their simplified environment consisting of a~single rotating disk free from cosmological accretion and mergers facilitates clean attribution of results to specific model or parameter~choices.

-We run two baseline configurations: NSFF (No Star Formation or Feedback), hydrodynamics + cooling only, and SFF (Star Formation and Feedback) with full physics and all sub-grid modules active.
-Both configurations are run to $t=500$~Myr, consistent with Paper II.
+We run two baseline configurations: NSFF (No Star Formation or Feedback), hydrodynamics + cooling only, and~SFF (Star Formation and Feedback) with full physics and all sub-grid modules active.
+Both configurations are run to $t=500$~Myr, consistent with Paper~II.

-To isolate which feedback components drive differences between \gthree and \gfour, we systematically disable or modify elements of the \gfour feedback model, with the simplest model being the most similar to the one in \gthree.
+To isolate which feedback components drive differences between \gthree and \gfour, we systematically disable or modify elements of the \gfour feedback model, with~the simplest model being the most similar to the one in \gthree.
 Six variations are performed, detailed in Table~\ref{tab:iso_runs}.
-Similarly, we vary the feedback strength in the fiducial model to match our cosmological calibration variations and deduce its effects, with runs also detailed in the previous table.
+Similarly, we vary the feedback strength in the fiducial model to match our cosmological calibration variations and deduce its effects, with~runs also detailed in the previous~table.

-\subsection{Cosmological Zoom-in Simulations}
+\subsection{Cosmological Zoom-In~Simulations}

 Cosmological simulations subject our models to the full dynamical range and environmental complexity of hierarchical structure formation.
 Following the AGORA calibration protocol (Paper III \citep{Roca_F_brega_2021}), we proceed through four calibration steps, incrementally activating physical processes to isolate their effects.
+This procedure is outlined in Figure~\ref{fig:calsteps}.